trappitsch/trappitsch.github.io/_portfolio/05-cosnucs.md

 ![Spallation Schematic](/assets/img/projects/spallation_schematic.png)

 Panel 1 on the left shows a high energy proton that is about to strike a <sup>28</sup>Si nucleus.
 The likelihood of this interaction to take place and produce a given nuclide is given by a nuclear cross section $$\sigma$$.
 In the collision the proton transfers its energy to the nucleus and thus excites it (panel 2).
-In order to de-excitate (panel 3) the nucleus breaks up into some ejectiles / low-mass particles (e.g., protons, neutrons, helium nuclei) and a residual spallogenic nucleus, here <sup>21</sup>Ne.
+In order to de-excite (panel 3) the nucleus breaks up into some ejectiles / low-mass particles (e.g., protons, neutrons, helium nuclei) and a residual spallogenic nucleus, here <sup>21</sup>Ne.
 For a given high-energy particle *k* (a proton for the example above) at a given energy *E*, the production of a cosmogenic nuclide *j* from a target element *i* can be calculated as:

 $$P_{j,i,k} = \sigma_{j,i,k} J_k$$